-Sometime during my final year of Uni', I became aware of arcade emulation, using (MAME) on the PC.
-This opened up a world of possibility for me.
+During my final year of Uni' a friend set up MAME on a PC in the computing lab, it turned that machine into a virtual arcade.
+This opened up a world of gaming for me.
 When I started work with LPP I got a workhorse PC, within a week it had several emulators installed and I was working on a better control scheme than the lousy default keyboard input.

 Some time later, the guts of this PC made it's way into a home-made arcade cabinet.
-I might've used my Magic Sword cabinet but, because it took up so much space in my room, it had died a slow death in my workshop after a couple of years of winter damp and summer heat.
+I might've used my Magic Sword cabinet but because it took up so much space in my tiny room, it was relegated to a corner of my workshop.
+After years of winter damp and summer heat, it eventually fell apart.
 In the end the chipboard side panels looked like weetbix.

 After a while, the sheer bulk (600mm cube) and heft (30+kg) of the Arcade-a-tron became a real pain and I yearned for a more compact console-like emulation box.
 At this point, I could've bought a HTPC or similar but where's the fun in that?